edvein-rin/who-wants-to-be-a-millionaire/README.md

 ├── src
 │   ├── app                 # Next.js routing (pages)
 │   └── modules             # Modules
-│           ├── shared
 │           ├── answer
+│           ├── game
+│           ├── question
+│           ├── reward
-│           └── ...
+│           └── shared
 └── ...
 ```

 ### Modules

+**Module** is just a folder that holds similar by meaning components, functions etc.
-Modules provide a **public interface** for importing things from them via `index.ts`.
+Modules provide a **public interface** for interacting with each other.
-What is not exported from a module can't be imported directly.
 By this, **cohesion** and **transparent dependencies** are achieved.

+Simple rules:

+1. What is not exported from a module can't be imported directly.
-Components (ui/libs) inside a module can use each other.
+2. Entities within a module (`ui`/`libs`) can import each other.

 #### Module Structure